Kiss Them for Me (play)

-Kiss Them for Me is a 1945 Broadway production based on Frederic Wakeman Sr.'s 1944 novel entitled Shore Leave.
+Kiss Them for Me is a play by Luther Davis.
+It was staged on Broadway in 1945 and is based on Frederic Wakeman Sr.'s 1944 novel entitled Shore Leave.
 The play ran for 110 performances.
 Opening at the Belasco Theatre on March 20, 1945, it closed at the Fulton Theatre on June 23 of the same year.

 Plot

 The play, set in The St. Mark Hotel and a naval hospital in San Francisco, centers on three navy war heroes who have been sent on a "vacation".
 The morale-building trip, which is really a public relations effort, is overseen by an officer who tries to get the three to make speeches at shipyard plants, but they just want to find a good time.